Towns of Mexico

 Population statistics of the towns in Mexico

 We provide statistical information for all the localities in Mexico.
 From the most populated cities to the smallest villages.
 According to our statistics, in Mexico there are 180,000 towns with less than 200 inhabitants, where almost 5 million people reside.
 And in these small towns where Mexican culture keeps its traditions and customs.
 Discover through the PueblosAmerica.com directory numerous statistical information (population pyramids, percentage of homes with Internet or washing machine, etc.).
-We have also collected photos of the users, so you can appreciate the landscapes of every town in Mexico, of its churches, or of its streets.
-For example, in this collection of photos of La Lagunita (a small town in Zacatecas with 200 inhabitants), you can see its schools, its squares, and its surroundings.
+We have also collected pictures of the users, so you can appreciate the landscapes of every town in Mexico, of its churches, or of its streets.
+For example, in this collection of pictures of La Lagunita (a small town in Zacatecas with 200 inhabitants), you can see its schools, its squares, and its surroundings.

 Names of the towns of Mexico